 Customarily, contemporary coffee tables feature a revolutionary design, with a pair of wedge-shaped ottomans detachable from the primary coffee table framework.

 Rustic style depicts the countryside in ancient periods.
 Oftentimes, the material is made out of wood.
-Rustic coffee tables are also sculpted in more subtle patterns than a modern or traditional coffee table.
-Some models include brass fittings, lending an impression of grandeur to the piece.
+Rustic coffee tables are also sculpted in more subtle patterns than modern or traditional styles.
+Some models include brass fittings, giving the piece an impression of grandeur.

 This is a coffee table style that intends to evoke uniqueness, usually odd style concepts from the past.
-Vintage coffee tables, which may include reused materials such as registration plates or reclaimed wood, will have a quirky, classic, one-of-a-kind appearance that complements other vintage objects.
+Vintage furniture, which may include reused materials such as registration plates or reclaimed wood, will have a quirky, classic, one-of-a-kind appearance that complements other vintage objects.

-Another very broad concept in the world of coffee table style is a novelty.
-These coffee tables can take any shape, from a glass pyramid to soccer-themed components.
-The distinguishing feature is that the table has a prominent feature differentiating it apart from the actual material and form itself.
+Another very broad concept in the world of coffee table style is novelty.
+These designs can take any shape, from a glass pyramid to soccer-themed components.
+The distinguishing feature is that the piece has a prominent feature differentiating it apart from the actual material and form itself.

 Stackable coffee tables have been available for quite some time.
 They have become well-known since they are not only stylish but also incredibly useful, featuring 3-in-1 coffee tables.

 Foldable coffee tables are practical and useful for space-saving.
 They are very convenient, versatile, lightweight, and mobile.
 When they are not in use, you can easily store them in the storage area to save space.
-Furthermore, these foldable coffee tables are also known for their longevity.
+Furthermore, these foldable pieces are also known for their longevity.

 Coastal style is intended to recreate the atmosphere of an inviting, natural seaside home.
 These objects are frequently made of light-toned wood, have natural curves, and have a more informal vibe than rustic or traditional coffee tables.